komali2/blog/content/posts/my-new-life-stack/index.md

 I wanted a way to say, "I have 7 big things I want or need to get done this month, I want to schedule them such that they 2 will get done in the first week, 3 the second, etc. And I want to be able to see day to day which days are busier or not and easily slot tasks in during planning phase."
+I also wanted a way to plan far ahead, put something like "you need to have the plane tickets for Japan Burn purchased by this month."
+Having `#[A]` next to tasks plus context plus deadlines wasn't getting me there.

+So, I sacrificed the ability to generate on-the-fly agendas and quickly move around TODOs for a digital experience very similar to my physical diary, where tasks have to be manually moved around with copy - paste operations and basically manually laid out.